jlarata/portfolio/README_en.md

 The frontend is built with Angular and hosted on Firebase based on [the following template](https://www.youtube.com/watch?v=LOMm7W9R0Oo.)

-The backend consist of a Java Rest API developed by Java Springbbot and deployed on Heroku.
+The backend consist of a Java Rest API developed with Java Springbbot and deployed on Heroku.
 I've used [the following tutorial](https://inezpre5.wordpress.com/2019/04/15/jwt-con-spring-boot-mysql-y-angular-7-capitulo-1-presentacion-del-proyecto/) as reference for building the backend.

 The MySQL database instance is hosted on
 _Clever Cloud_